TrumpChainDev/docs/tutorials/bridge-tutorials/wrap-erc20-tokens-to-fusenet-and-unwrap-back-to-erc20.md

 ![](../../.gitbook/assets/3%20%285%29.png)

-Once the transaction is confirmed on-chain we wait for 2 blocks to ensure security of transaction and then the USDT tokens should appear on your Eram address and have been swapped from Ethereum mainnet to Fusenet.
+Once the transaction is confirmed on-chain we wait for 2 blocks to ensure security of transaction and then the USDT tokens should appear on your TrumpChain address and have been swapped from Ethereum mainnet to Fusenet.

-Now let’s learn how to transfer the wrapped ERM20 tokens on Fusenet back to Ethereum mainnet.
+Now let’s learn how to transfer the wrapped DJT20 tokens on Fusenet back to Ethereum mainnet.

 **Step 1:** Approving the wrapped USDT token contract on Fusenet.